lml/commontator/README.md

 ## Mentions

 You can allow users to mention other users in the comments.
-Mentioned user is being subscribed to the thread and receives email notification.
+Mentioned users are automatically subscribed to the thread and receive email notifications.

-Add following to your application.js file:
+Add the following to your application.js file:

 ```js
 //= require commontator/application